robbert-harms/ybe/README.rst

 Examples
 ********
-Questions can be stored in a plain text file using `YAML <https://en.wikipedia.org/wiki/YAML>`_ for structure and `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ for the content of the questions.
+Questions can be stored in a plain text file using `YAML <https://en.wikipedia.org/wiki/YAML>`_ for structure and `Markdown <https://en.wikipedia.org/wiki/Markdown>`_ , HTML or plain text, for the content of the questions.

 Minimal .ybe file